The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Related work

-Evolutionary algorithms are intrinsically robust to the stochasticity of the fitness measures thanks to the usage of a population~\citep{arnold2002noisy}.
-Clearly, however, they can fail to produce progress when the signal to noise ratio is too small.
-This problem can be mitigated by increasing the size of the population~\citep{arnold2002noisy,harik1999gambler} and/or by using the average fitness collected during multiple evaluation episodes~\citep{aizawa1994scheduling,branke2003selection,stagge1998averaging,cantu2004adaptive,hansen2008method}.
-The former method increases the robustness of the algorithm to noise while the latter reduces the noise in the fitness measure.
-Both methods are computationally expensive since they increase the number of evaluations performed per generation.
-For this reason, several authors proposed methods to vary the number of evaluations per individual and/or per generation so as to maximize noise reduction while minimizing the number of evaluations~\citep{aizawa1994scheduling,branke2003selection,cantu2004adaptive,hansen2008method}.
+Evolutionary algorithms are intrinsically robust to variations and to the stochasticity of the fitness thanks to the fact that they operate on a population of candidate solutions ~\citep{arnold2002noisy}.
+Clearly, however, they can fail to produce progress when the amount of variation is very large and, consequently, when the signal-to-noise ratio is too small.

+Previous works demonstrated that the possibility to cope with variations can be increased by enlarging the size of the population \citep{arnold2002noisy,harik1999gambler}.
+Other works demonstrated how the possibility to cope with variations can be increased by using the average fitness collected during multiple evaluation episodes ~\citep{aizawa1994scheduling,branke2003selection,stagge1998averaging,cantu2004adaptive,hansen2008method}.
+Indeed, calculating the fitness on multiple evaluation episodes during which the robot is exposed to varying environmental conditions permits to reduce the stochasticity of the fitness.
+Clearly, both methods are computationally expensive.
+For this reason, several authors proposed methods that vary the number of evaluations per individual and/or per generation to maximize the advantages while minimizing the number of additional evaluations performed ~\citep{aizawa1994scheduling,branke2003selection,cantu2004adaptive,hansen2008method}.